Film producer, author, journalist, theatre director, activist

 He spent most of the eighties as a theatre director and producer in France, Germany, the former Yugoslavia and the U.K., and the nineties as the co-founder and publisher of the Moving Pictures International group of media publications.
 He then established the prolific UK production house.

-In his relatively short career as a film producer he has worked with the likes of Peter Greenaway, Julien Temple, Pawel Pawlikowski, Andrzej Jakimowski, Juraj Jakubisko, Fridrik Thor Fridriksson, and Stephen Daldry, as well as a multitude of other directors the length and breadth of Europe, South America, Africa and India.
+In his relatively short career as a film producer he has worked with the likes of Peter Greenaway, Agnieszka Holland, Julien Temple, Pawel Pawlikowski, Andrzej Jakimowski, Rajko Grlic, Srdjan Karanovic, Juraj Jakubisko, Fridrik Thor Fridriksson, and Stephen Daldry, as well as a multitude of other directors the length and breadth of Europe, South America, Africa and India.

-His recent work as a film maker has seen projects developed with novelists James Ellroy, the late Gunter Grass, and Thomas (Schindler’s List) Keneally; IDA writer Rebecca Lenckiewicz, VICE Group founded and CEO Shane Smith, as well as directors like Volker Schloendorff, Mohsen Makhmalbaf, and Julien Temple.
+His recent work as a film maker has seen projects developed with novelists James Ellroy, the late Gunter Grass, and Thomas (Schindler’s List) Keneally; IDA writer Rebecca Lenckiewicz, VICE Group founded and CEO Shane Smith, as well as directors like Volker Schloendorff, Mohsen Makhmalbaf, and Lech Majewski; and writers of the ilk of Lee Hall, Colm Toibin, and David Grossman.

 Downey was a long time tutor on Sheffield University's Creative Writing for Film course, and quondam Thomas Ewing Visiting Professor of Film at Ohio University, a member of the Board of Advisors in the film school of Oklahoma University and the co- founder and President of the Motovun International Film Festival in Croatia.
 In 2014 he became part of the triumverate that took over the Artistic Direction of the Croatian National film festival in Pula to complement his work on the Zagreb Film Festival artistic board and that of the erstwhile Casanonafest.
-He is currently the Artistic Director of the International Antalya Film Festival.
+He was also for a few years the Artistic Director of the Turkey’s leading film event, the International Antalya Film Festival.

 A long time board member of Mark Dornford May and Pauline Malefane’s Isango Theatre Company in Khayelitsha Township, Cape Town he has been involved in four movies with the Golden Bear winning team (UCarmen eKhayeltisha), including Son of Man (Sundance), La Boheme-Umphefumlo (Berlinale) and Benjamin Britten’s Noye’s Fludde – Unogumbe (Berlinale).